Arts & Sciences Residency « Quantum Studio » in Vancouver – IIIrd Edition

 3.2 – Required Information

-• A letter from a French cultural institution accompanying the project for a future exhibition or production of the work (facultative).
+• A letter from a French institution accompanying the project for a future exhibition or production of the work (mandatory).

 4- Selection and commitments